 If it’s not managed, caregiving stress can damage your health.

 Taking time to relax and do something you enjoy is essential.
-Even 5 minute breaks make a big difference in your stress level and health.
+Even 5 minute breaks can make a big difference in your stress level and health.

 We’ve got plenty of suggestions for how to take breaks and reduce stress here.